ShahlaaBee/mongoose-recipes/README.md

 ### Getting Our Connection String

-We need to allow our server to access our database on [MongoDB Atlas](https://www.mongodb.com/atlas).
+We need to allow our server to access our database on MongoDB Atlas.
 To do this, we will always need our secure connection string.

-To access this, [sign in](https://account.mongodb.com/account/login) to Atlas.
+To access this, sing in to Atlas.

 Once you arrive on the Overview page, click the Connect button as shown below: